official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 UK liaison officer at CENTCOM, Sir Richard Dearlove, Mr Powell, Sir David Manning and Mr Scarlett were present.

-[^198] Minute No.10 [junior official] to Prime Minister, 8 April 2002, ‘Iraq Suspends Oil Exports; Impact
+[^198]: Minute No.10 [junior official] to Prime Minister, 8 April 2002, ‘Iraq Suspends Oil Exports; Impact

 483

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford537.
-Mr Straw was overseas at the UK/Caribbean Summit at that time, but no FCO representative was present.[^199]
+537. Mr Straw was overseas at the UK/Caribbean Summit at that time, but no FCO representative was present.[^199]

 538. Lt Gen Pigott produced a set of briefing slides at the meeting.[^200] They identified a